 It’s not just clients that benefit from goal-based investing.
 Advisors stand to gain an advantage over their competition and position themselves to attract and retain high-net-worth clients by understanding and practicing goal-based investment management, too.
 With sophisticated robo-advising algorithms capable of hyper-efficient investment picking, the true value an advisor brings to the table today is not an ability to pick stocks, but having the knowledge to develop goal-oriented investment strategies and the experience to guide clients with advice that bears their entire collection of goals in mind.

-Goal-based investing is at the core of a new designation being developed by the thought leaders at The American College of Financial Services.
-The Wealth Management Certified Professional (WMCP™) designation will take a deep dive into personal investment management using a goal-based approach for managing and planning client wealth.
+Goal-based investing is at the core of a new designation developed by the thought leaders at The American College of Financial Services.
+The Wealth Management Certified Professional® (WMCP®) designation takes a deep dive into personal investment management using a goal-based approach for managing and planning client wealth.

-The WMCP™ curriculum will leverage the latest digital learning technology to take students through a customized learning experience.
-The program won't focus on creating an investment portfolio, but rather how to use the portfolio as a tool to help clients meet long-term goals.
-An initial assessment will gauge student knowledge on key topic areas and dynamically assign lessons tailored to match the level of learning a student needs.
+The WMCP® curriculum leverages the latest digital learning technology to take students through a customized learning experience.
+The program does not focus on creating an investment portfolio, but rather how to use the portfolio as a tool to help clients meet long-term goals.
+An initial baseline assessment gauges student knowledge on key topic areas and dynamically assigns lessons to match the level of learning a student needs.
 If a student demonstrates a mastery with a program topic (or unfamiliarity), the learning journey will be modified to reflect this.

-The WMCP™ program will revolutionize the student experience at The College and set a new standard for online learning.
-You can sign up to receive updates about the WMCP™ designation as its launch date approaches by visiting this page.
+The WMCP® program revolutionizes the student experience at The College and sets a new standard for online learning.
+You can learn more about the WMCP® designation by visiting this page.

 Dr. Michael Finke, CFP®, is Dean and Chief Academic Officer of The American College of Financial Services.